Tools & Maintenance

 The maintenance type can, for example, be preventive or corrective.
 You can register optional maintenance types in several levels, and adjust them according to the maintenance standard SS-EN 13306.

 There are procedures used to monitor, plan, and report maintenance of tools and machines.
 There you can create maintenance activities that are reported later on.
-You can also analyze the reported maintenance.
+You can analyze the reported maintenance.

 The result of the maintenance will update the status of tools and machines.
 The status of the maintenance activity will also be updated when reporting.